Halezmarie/halezmarie/README.md

 ## I am currently working on:

 * Data structures and algorithms in JavaScript from an Udemy class.
-* Deleting toys on Pups R Us.
+* Adding more funtionality to Pups R Us.
-* Updating TeaScape.
+* Updating TeaScape, Boogle, and Gameventory to Bootstrap.
-* Front-End Development
+* Front-End Development.
 * Brushing up my skills in React/Javascript.
 * Deploying my projects to Netlify.